shivmitra/KafkaStoreAggregator/readme.txt

 Other techs like map reduce are not fit for online stream processing.

 There are some other techs e.g. kafka stream and Apache Storm , but for this simple usecase Kafka Consumer API suffices.

+For purpose of clarity currently final consumer spits data every 5 seconds and middle consumers spit data at every 2 seconds.